solutious/solutious.github.com/blog/_posts/2012-11-12-installing-rethinkdb-ubuntu.md

 who: delano
 ---

+**Update: The [installation docs](http://www.rethinkdb.com/docs/install/) for Ubuntu have been updated to make the requirements more clear.**

 [RethinkDB](http://www.rethinkdb.com/) has been getting some more attention in the past few days, starting with [a Hacker News post last Friday](http://news.ycombinator.com/item?id=4763879).
 The project (and company) was founded in 2009, [launched the 1.0 release](http://techcrunch.com/2011/06/06/rethinkdb-expands-beyond-ssds-launches-its-speedy-database-to-the-public/) last year, and although there's still some work to do in terms of stability and portability, it looks promising.

 In their words: